U.S. Navy's 'unfunded priorities' list has Boeing, Lockheed fighters

-SAN FRANCISCO (Reuters) - Included on a list of “unfunded priorities” the U.S. Navy prepared for Congress are 14 Boeing Co F/A-18E/F Super Hornets valued at $1.5 billion and two Lockheed Martin Corp F-35C jets worth $270 million, according to U.S. defense officials.
+SAN FRANCISCO, March 2 (Reuters) - The U.S. Navy included 14 Boeing Co F/A-18E/F Super Hornets valued at $1.5 billion and two Lockheed Martin Corp F-35C jets worth $270 million on a list of “unfunded priorities” that it prepared for Congress, according to U.S. defense officials.

 The ship will be built by Huntington Ingalls Industries Inc and General Dynamics Corp.